Unicorn: Reasoning about Configurable System Performance through the lens of Causality: Motivating Scenarios

 \item \textbf{Performance influence models could produce incorrect explanations.} In addition to performance predictions, where developers are interested to know the effect of configuration changes on performance objectives, they are also interested to estimate and explain the effect of a change in particular \emph{configuration options} (e.g., changing \texttt{Cache Policy}) toward performance variations.
 It is therefore desirable that the strength of the predictors in performance models, determined by their coefficients, remain consistent across environments~\cite{ding2021generalizable,JSVKPA:ASE17}.
-In the context of our simple scenario in \fig{intro_fig}, the performance influence model that has been learned indicates that $0.16 \times \texttt{Cache Misses}$ is the most influential term that determines throughput, however, the (causal) model in \fig{intro_fig}(c) show that there the interactions between configuration options \texttt{Cache Policy} and system event \texttt{Cache Misses} is a more reliable predictor of the throughput, indicating that the performance influence model, due to relying on superficial correlational statistics, incorrectly explains factors that influence performance behavior of the system.
-We performed a thorough analysis and found out that a very low Spearman rank correlation between predictors coefficients, indicating that a performance model based on regression could be highly unstable and thus would produce unreliable explanations as well as unreliable estimation of the effect of change in specific options for performance debugging purposes. \ee
+In the context of our simple scenario in \fig{intro_fig}, the learned performance influence model indicates that $0.16 \times \texttt{Cache Misses}$ is the most influential term that determines throughput, however, the (causal) model in \fig{intro_fig}(c) show that the interactions between configuration option \texttt{Cache Policy} and system event \texttt{Cache Misses} is a more reliable predictor of the throughput, indicating that the performance influence model, due to relying on superficial correlational statistics, incorrectly explains factors that influence performance behavior of the system.
+The low Spearman rank correlation between predictors coefficients indicates that a performance model based on regression could be highly unstable and thus would produce unreliable explanations as well as unreliable estimation of the effect of change in specific options for performance debugging or optimization. \ee